TACC/coe-332-sp25/docs/homework/homework04.rst

 All of the normal Python3 script best practices apply:

-* Write appropriately formatted doc strings for your routes
+* Write appropriately formatted doc strings for your functions
 * Use type annotations where appropriate
 * Organize your code in the same way as the other scripts we have written
 * Write unit tests for all functions (except ``main()``)